 - Provide high-quality feedback to improve your tester rating

-- Take advantage of the free training provided
+- Take advantage of the free training provided on sites if available

-Check out these other similar posts:
+Check out these other similar money-making opportunities: